 You may also want to be notified when too many files are deleted on your Dropbox.
 It may indicate a hacker logging into your Dropbox or it may be you yourself.
 Just make sure you check the box against “inform me when too many files are deleted”.

-You may use (check or uncheck) other email notifications according to your wish but the above two – when a new device is added and when a new app is authorized – are essential to stay on the safe side.
+You may use (check or uncheck) other email notifications according to your wish but the above two – when a new device is added and when a new app is authorized – are essential to staying on the safe side.

 Account tab in Dropbox

 The list of connected services will appear here.
-Other than services like Facebook, Twitter, LinkedIn and Google, you might also see other services that you connected to your Dropbox.
-It could be Multcloud, a cloud to cloud transfer service or something similar.
+Other than services like Facebook, Twitter, LinkedIn, and Google, you might also see other services that you connected to your Dropbox.
+It could be Multcloud, a cloud-to-cloud transfer service or something similar.
 There are many third-party apps that claim to enhance your experience with Dropbox and you might have used them in the past.
 If you are still using them, there is no need for action.
 But if you are not using those services with respect to Dropbox, you should consider removing them from the Dropbox account.
 You never know when anyone will use these connected services as a backdoor to gain entry to your Dropbox.